-The GOV-CA private keys are continuously controlled by multiple authorised persons, trusted roles in relation to GOV-CA private keys (and related secrets) management are documented in the GOV-CA key ceremony document, and other internal documentation.
+The CA private keys are continuously controlled by multiple authorised persons, trusted roles in relation to CA private keys (and related secrets) management are documented in the CA key ceremony document, and other internal documentation.

-GOV-CA personnel are assigned to the trusted roles by the AGCE PKI GB ensuring segregation of duties and enforcing the principles of multi control and split knowledge.
-Multi-person control of the GOV-CA private key is achieved using an "m-of-n" split key knowledge scheme.
-A certain number of persons 'm' (at least two (2)), out of 'n' persons (three (3) persons), the total number of key custodians, need to be concurrently present, together with HSMs administrators and a PKI GB staff, to activate or re-activate the GOV-CA private key.
+CA personnel are assigned to the trusted roles by the AGCE PKI GB ensuring segregation of duties and enforcing the principles of multi control and split knowledge.
+Multi-person control of the CA private key is achieved using an "m-of-n" split key knowledge scheme.
+A certain number of persons 'm' (at least two (2)), out of 'n' persons (three (3) persons), the total number of key custodians, need to be concurrently present, together with HSMs administrators and a PKI GB staff, to activate or re-activate the CA private key.
 The PKI GB keeps written, auditable, records of tokens and related password distribution to trusted operatives and key custodians.
 In case trusted operatives or key custodians are to be replaced, it will keep track of the renewed tokens and/or password distribution.

-The AGCE issuing CA is deployed in the same facility where the GOV-CA is deployed.
-It is operated by the same operations team operating the GOV-CA. The AGCE issuing CA are subject to private key shared control similar to the once described above for the GOV-CA.
+The AGCE issuing CA is deployed in the same facility where the Government CAs are deployed.
+It is operated by the same operations team operating the CA. The AGCE issuing CA are subject to private key shared control.